FireHawk01/Cybersecurity/GET_SET_FOSS_v1.0/Task3/readme.md

-Write a bash script to take the input from "final.txt".
+Write a bash script to take the input from "final.txt" you made in Task2.
 Now take md5sum of each character and put it in another file named "decrypt_it".

 Since "decrypt_it" may be very large.
 So, you can take first half or less from final.txt in real time.